Guosen Securities: Private Equity

 Guosen H&S Investment Company Limited is a wholly subsidy of Guosen Securities with registered capital of RMB 1 billion, specializing in direct private equity investment.
 Guosen Securities is the third securities firm that is approved to carry out direct investment business in China.

-Poor Compliance

-2019 - The Hong Kong Securities and Futures Commission (SFC) has reprimanded Guosen Securities (HK) Brokerage Company, Limited (Guosen) and fined it $15.2 million for failures in complying with anti-money laundering (AML) and counter-terrorist financing (CFT) regulatory requirements when handling third party fund deposits.
-The SFC's investigation revealed that between November 2014 and December 2015, Guosen had processed 10,000 third party deposits totalling approximately $5 billion for more than 3,500 clients.

 Ownership Structure

 Guosen Securities' current chairman is He Ru.
 The company currently has 5 major shareholders, shareholding structure as follow: